-- 65. GEMMs are expected to make effective two-way prices on demand to any of their clients and in any conditions, in all gilts in which they have been recognised as a GEMM.
-There is no requirement that a GEMM should be obliged to make a price to any other GEMM, to an Inter Dealer Broker (IDB), or to an Agency Broker, although the GEMMs may choose to do so. - 66.
+- 67. GEMMs are expected to make effective two-way prices on demand to any of their clients in all gilts in which they have been recognised as a GEMM.
+There is no requirement that a GEMM should be obliged to make a price to any other GEMM, to an IDB or to an Agency Broker, although the GEMMs may choose to do so. - 68.
 The DMO regards "effective two-way prices" as a bid and offer made in regular market size with a reasonable spread between the two.
 'Reasonable' is not strictly defined here in terms of pence or basis points, as the DMO recognises that bid-offer spreads may change in the short or long term.
-In the event of any comment from a client, the DMO would consider these factors in determining whether a GEMM was not fulfilling this key obligation.
+In the event of any substantiated comment from a market investor, the DMO would consider these factors in determining whether a GEMM was not fulfilling this key obligation.
 Similarly, any client requesting a price in exceptional size (large or small) might expect the price quoted to be adjusted accordingly, to take account of the disproportionate risks or settlement costs involved.
-If a client requests a non-standard settlement date, the price(s) may also be adjusted accordingly. - 67.
-GEMMs are expected to stand ready to make prices at all times between the hours of 8:00am and 5:00pm (UK time) on UK business days.
+If a client requests a non-standard settlement date, the price(s) may also be adjusted accordingly. - 69.
+GEMMs are expected to stand ready to make prices at all times between the hours of 8:00am and 5:00pm (London time) on London business days.
 On certain occasions (e.g. Christmas Eve and New Year's Eve) the trading day may be shortened, depending on the opening hours of the relevant Exchanges.
 The DMO deems it reasonable for market-making obligations to be suspended temporarily (for one to two minutes) over the release of key economic news or data.

-3.2 Inter Dealer Brokers (IDBs)
+3.2 Inter-Dealer Brokers (IDBs)

-- 68. There are firms or platforms that operate as inter dealer brokers in the gilt market, whose counterparty list is the GEMM community.
+- 70. There are firms or platforms that operate as inter-dealer brokers in the gilt market, whose counterparty list is, by their own volition, limited to the GEMM community only.
 For reporting purposes, these are treated as IDBs by the DMO.
-These firms are registered as, and operate as, IDBs under the rules and auspices of an EEA regulated market on which gilts are listed with the consent of the DMO (a Relevant Exchange).
+These firms are registered as, and operate as, Multilateral or Organised Trading Facilities (MTFs/OTFs) under the rules and auspices of an EEA-regulator.
 GEMMs have no obligation to quote prices to such firms, although they may choose to do so.
-The DMO has some direct interaction with such firms as set out below. - 69.
-IDBs register as such with a Relevant Exchange, and agree to abide by any rules relating to IDBs.
-Once registered, the DMO may 'endorse' them and list them on its website.
-For the DMO to endorse such an applicant, the firm must demonstrate its ability to deliver suitable services and a long-term commitment to the gilt market.
-The DMO, however, has no role in the compliance monitoring of the activities of any IDB in the gilt market these remain the responsibility of the firm itself and its regulator. - 70.
-Immediately prior to announcements by the DMO, the DMO's dealers will inform IDBs that they are ready for publication and request that they turn all current live prices on their screens 'subject to confirmation.'
+The DMO does have some direct interaction with such firms as set out below. - 71.
+Upon application from an IDB, the DMO may choose to 'acknowledge' them and list them on its website.
+For the DMO to acknowledge such an applicant, the firm must demonstrate its ability to deliver suitable services and a long-term commitment to the gilt market.
+The DMO, however, has no role in the compliance monitoring of the activities of any IDB in the gilt market these remain the responsibility of the firm itself and its regulator. - 72.
+Immediately prior to market-sensitive announcements by the DMO, the DMO's dealers will inform IDBs that they are ready for publication and request that they turn all current live prices on their screens 'subject to confirmation.'
 This is standard practice, and no indication of the content of the release is given to IDBs.